ak01garg/Review-analyser-/README.md

 # Review-analyser-
-Classification of reviews about a restaurant using naieve bayes classifier
+Classified a  dataset containing reviews about a restaurant using Naive Bayes Classifier

-Data Cleaning is done through Natural Language Processing where all the unwated words have been removed
+Used Natural Language Processing for building Bag Of Words model with the help NLTK and Sci-kit Learn